-Rural medicine used to be centered around small cities with few doctors, sometimes with a minor hospital.
-People who lived 100 miles away had long drives to see their physician.
+Rural healthcare access used to be centered around small cities with few doctors, sometimes with a minor hospital.
+Rural residents usually live 100 miles away had long drives to see their physician.
 Accidents and acute illnesses claimed more lives than necessary because the rural areas had no medical infrastructure.
-Accidents happen to people working alone, miles from home.
+Accidents happen to people working alone, miles from home in a rural population.
 Now they can call for help on a cellphone.

 Healthcare in rural areas is improving with the development of new technologies and the installation of small clinics closer to home.
 Elderly or disabled patients may not have to leave their homes to get care.
 Remote monitoring and microsampling technology are easing the stress of illness and disability.